Brevard County Emergency Medical Services

 Orlando J. Dominguez, Jr.

-Thank you for visiting Brevard County Fire Rescue’s (BCFR) Emergency Medical Service (EMS) webpage and allowing us the opportunity to share with you the state-of-the-art training we offer our employees to better serve the residents and visitors of Brevard County.
-Brevard County Fire Rescue’s EMS administration is the sole 9-1-1 ambulatory provider for Brevard County.
-What makes our organization stand out as one of the top EMS providers in the state of Florida is our 31 EMS transport units, advanced medical equipment, progressive medical protocols, unwavering commitment to continuous quality improvement and our unwavering men and women who are ready to serve you should you require our EMS services.
+Thank you for visiting Brevard County Fire Rescue’s (BCFR) Emergency Medical Services (EMS) webpage and allowing us the opportunity to share with you the state-of-the-art training we offer our employees to better serve the residents and visitors of Brevard County.
+Brevard County Emergency Medical Services administration is the sole 9-1-1 ambulatory provider for Brevard County.
+What makes our organization stand out as one of the top Emergency Medical Services providers in the state of Florida is our 31 Emergency Medical Services transport units, advanced medical equipment, progressive medical protocols, unwavering commitment to continuous quality improvement and our unwavering men and women who are ready to serve you should you require our Emergency Medical Services services.
 If it's a medical or traumatic emergency, man-made or natural disaster, rest assure when seconds count, you can count on us!

 Documents for Download